 8. Be aware of comparing apples to oranges when shopping for house designs

 It is exceedingly difficult to compare houses from different builders to determine which is better value for money.
-There are so many differences between a house quote from one builder to another, including; the specifications, materials, method of construction and the roof beams.
+There are so many differences between a house quote from one builder in Gold Coast or Brisbane to another, including; the specifications, materials, method of construction and the roof beams.
 At the end of the day, pick a design that you like within your budget that ticks as many boxes as possible and get on with it.

 9. Display home inclusions

-When visiting display homes, ask what the displayed price does and does not include – the floors, wall paint, air-conditioning and high-ceilings may be extra!
+When visiting a builder in Gold Coast or Brisbane they may showcase display homes, ask what the displayed price does and does not include – the floors, wall paint, air-conditioning and high-ceilings may be extra!
 Pay particular attention to the specification sheet and don’t be shy to ask for a total price.

 10. Don’t get emotionally attached to an investment property